Transfer Credit Evaluation

 Transfer-Eligible Courses

-LCC only awards transfer credit for courses completed with a grade of C- or better.
+LCC awards transfer credit for courses completed with a grade of C- or better.
 Each class is measured against LCC’s specific course outcomes to ensure academic equivalency.
+When a direct equivalent does not exist at LCC, elective credit may be awarded.

 Once your evaluation is complete, you will receive a notification via your email address marked as preferred in ctcLink.
 Your next step is to meet with your advisor to discuss your remaining degree requirements.
 In some cases, a course syllabus may be required to verify equivalency; if requested, contact your previous institution to obtain and submit this documentation.